Snapchat/KeyDB/README.md

 ***Note that the following dependencies may be needed:
     % sudo apt-get install autoconf autotools-dev libnuma-dev libtool

-If TLS is built, running the tests with TLS enabled (you will need `tcl-tls` installed):
+Running the tests with TLS enabled (you will need `tcl-tls` installed):

     % ./utils/gen-test-certs.sh